netscaler/netscaler-k8s-ingress-controller/canary/README.md

     1. To access Spinnaker, in the Cloud Shell, click the **Web Preview icon** and select **Preview on port 8080**.

-        !!! note "Note"
+        >**Note:**
-            You can access Spinnaker securely or via HTTP.
+        >You can access Spinnaker securely or via HTTP.
 To expose Spinnaker seurely, use the [spin-ingress-ssl.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/canary-release/canary/manifest/spin-ingress-ssl.yaml) file to deploy the Ingress.
 Once the Spinnaker application is publicly exposed, you can use the domain assigned for Spinnaker or IP address of the Ingress to access it.

 ### Create a Spinnaker pipeline and configure automated canary deployment